 How to Make a Candy Corn Clay Pot

-For an easy Halloween centerpiece, paint a clean clay pot like our home economists did, then fill it with candy and Black Cat Cookies.
-The kids can dip into this clever container for snacks.
-Or you can use the whole display as a door prize.
+For an easy Halloween centerpiece, paint a clean clay pot, then fill it with candy and cookies or kid-friendly snacks.
+You can also use the whole display as a Halloween party door prize.

 - new 6-inch clay pot

 - two wide flat rubber bands

 Keep paper towels and a basin of water handy to clean your brush.
 When painting, place dabs of each paint color onto palette or foam plate as needed.
 Let paint dry after each application.